MVT: Mask-Grounded Vision-Language Models for Taxonomy-Aligned Land-Cover Tagging

 \subsection{Segmentation Evaluation}

-We evaluated the segmentation quality on the LoveDA dataset.
-Compared the off-the-shelf SAM2~\cite{ravi2024sam2segmentimages} with a fine-tuned SAM2 variant that is domain-adapted on the OpenEarthMap dataset.
-LoveDA contains multiple co-occurring land-cover types with intricate boundaries~\cite{wang2022lovedaremotesensinglandcover}, posing higher requirements for the geometric characterization and generalization ability of the model.
-We compared the performance of the two models with the metrics of mean Intersection of Union (mIoU), and the mean Dice Score (mDice)~\cite{qiu2025noiseconsistentsiamesediffusionmedicalimage}.
-As shown in Figure 2, the fine-tuned SAM2 model produces more fine-grained and detailed segmentation results on unknown test images than its pretrained counterpart; consistent with both our results and prior studies, it outperforms previous approaches, particularly on remote sensing scenes with diverse and complex terrain, with detailed evaluation results provided in Table 1.
+This study evaluated segmentation quality on the LoveDA dataset, comparing the off-the-shelf SAM2~\cite{ravi2024sam2segmentimages} with a fine-tuned SAM2 variant that is domain-adapted on OpenEarthMap.
+LoveDA contains multiple co-occurring land-cover types with intricate boundaries~\cite{wang2022lovedaremotesensinglandcover}, posing higher requirements for geometric characterization and generalization ability.
+We report mean Intersection over Union (mIoU) and mean Dice score (mDice)~\cite{qiu2025noiseconsistentsiamesediffusionmedicalimage}.

-For each annotated instance $i\in\mathcal{I}$, with predicted mask $P_i$ and ground-truth mask $G_i$,
+For each annotated instance $i\in\mathcal{I}$, with predicted mask $P_i$ and ground-truth mask $G_i$, {